 14. Spiky Hair with a Hard Part

-A hard part is a great way to emphasise spiky hairstyles.
+A hard part is a great way to emphasize spiky hairstyles.
 To wear the pair, try combining your shaved part with faded sides and thick, long spikes on top.
 The result will be an edgy yet sleek aesthetic.

 15. Windswept Spiky Hair